 Every 40 seconds, someone in the United States seeks medical attention for a dog bite injury.
-The most common injuries from dog bites include scarring, lacerations, puncture wounds, disfigurement and emotional distress.
-If you have been injured in a dog bite accident in South Florida, it is a good idea to speak with an attorney about your rights, including how to prepare and file a damand letter to recover your damages.
+The most common injuries from dog bites include puncture wounds, scarring, lacerations, disfigurement and emotional distress.

-Alan Sackrin is an experienced personal injury lawyer who strives to help his clients obtain maximum recovery for their dog bite injuries.
+Alan Sackrin is an expert personal injury lawyer who strives to help his clients obtain maximum recovery for their dog bite injuries.
 What sets Alan apart from other personal injury lawyers handling dog bite cases is his level of investigation and his willingness to file a lawsuit if a fair settlement can not be negotiated.

 It’s a fact, every year there are approximately 900,000 dog bites requiring medical attention and over four million dog bites ranging from minor nips to serious dog maulings resulting in serious bodily injury and even death.
 At least fifteen people die each year as a result of dog attacks in the United States.
 Unfortunately the majority of dog bite victims are children and in a majority of the cases the dog is owned by a family member or friend.

 Florida’s Dog Bite Law

 In Florida, our dog bite law (Florida Statute 767 - see below) is based upon strict liability which means an owner is responsible for his or her dog’s actions even if the dog has never bitten anyone before.
 However, the victim's own negligence can be considered to reduce the dog owner's liability (reduced by the percentage that the bitten person’s negligence contributed to the biting incident).
-When a dog owner fails to exercise caution, he is acting negligently, placing the general public at great risk.
+When a dog owner fails to exercise caution, he or she places the general public at great risk.